Title: Biocatalytic N-Alkylation of Amines Using Either Primary Alcohols or Carboxylic Acids via Reductive Aminase Cascades

 Many researchers have started appreciating the superb, inherent chemical know-how of proteins as superb catalysts for organic synthesis.
 This notion spawned a field, known as biocatalysis, which relies on the use of enzymes as catalysts for important, often unnatural transformations.
-Given an enzyme’s exquisitely tailored catalytic pocket and its mild chemical nature, this technology is admired for operating with beautiful regio- and stereoselectivities and for being compatible with greener modes of chemistry.
+Given an enzyme’s exquisitely tailored catalytic pocket and its mild chemical nature, this technology is admired for operating with beautiful regio- and stereoselectivities and for being compatible with greener chemistries.

-Now, biocatalysis had made its latest appearance in the area of amine alkylation.
+Recently, biocatalysis had made its latest appearance in the area of amine alkylation.
 Adding alkyl groups to amines constitutes an essential step en route to many pharmaceuticals, agrochemicals, resins, and polymers, but current methods require large amounts of compounds, high temperatures, long reaction times, or the use of toxic or expensive reagents.

 The rationale behind the experimental design and other experimental details are a little extensive to discuss here, but I encourage you to visit the original paper to quench that curiosity.
 The take-home impact this research brings is the extension of biocatalysis into a heavily exploited chemical transformation whose use is still encumbered by toxic reagents and pressing reaction conditions.

-With their smart tri-partite enzymatic manifold, the authors can detour these limitations and obtain structurally diverse N-alkylated amines in excellent yields, with easily obtainable and greener substrates, under benign conditions, and with high scalability.
-Also, they also noticed that the product spectrum of the oxidase and the reductase overlap quite nicely with the substrate spectrum of the reductive aminase with little tendency for side reactions.
+With their smart tri-partite enzymatic manifold, the authors can detour these limitations and obtain structurally diverse N-alkylated amines in excellent yields, with greener substrates, under benign conditions, and with high scalability.
+Also, they noticed that the product spectrum of the oxidase and the reductase overlap quite nicely with the substrate spectrum of the reductive aminase with little tendency for side reactions.
 This allows for an efficient single-pot reaction utilizing either the oxidase-aminase or reductase-aminase routes.

-Evident limitations of this biocatalytic approach are of course the need for purified enzymes, which sometimes need to be engineered as well, and, in this case, the long reaction times (24 hrs).
+Evident limitations of this biocatalytic approach are, of course, the need for purified enzymes, which sometimes need to be engineered as well, and, in this case, the long reaction times (24 hrs).
 Nonetheless, it is remarkable to witness the synergy between biological systems and organic chemical platforms like reductive amination.
 Only time will let us appreciate the next big step in biocatalysis.